 Along those lines, a recent development in the solar-power industry puts solar panels within reach of those who don't have thousands of dollars to spend on clean energy.
 There are companies now across the country that rent out solar panels.
 There's no upfront charge.
 Homeowners pay a monthly rental fee to use the panels, and the rental company owns and maintains them.
 This could remove the huge cost consideration from the equation.

-For more information on solar and related topics, look over the links on the next page.
+For more information on solar and related topics, look over the links below.